-Graduate program FAQs
+Graduate program frequently asked questions

-How many applications do you get?
+How many applications do you receive?

 Can I apply in my final year of studies?

 Yes, if you will finish all your course requirements by 31 December 2023.

 When completing your application, you need to upload your latest unofficial transcript.

 If successful, you will need to provide an official transcript of academic results before you receive a formal offer.